A soft foods diet is something doctors recommend after certain medical procedures. It’s also called a low-fiber diet or a bland diet.

 - turkey meatloaf

-- garden tomato soup
+- cream of fresh tomato soup

 - classic banana pudding